ppAURORA: Privacy Preserving Area Under Receiver Operating Characteristic and Precision-Recall Curves: Preliminaries

 \section{Preliminaries}

-\textbf{Security Model:} In this study, we prove the full security of our solution (i.e., privacy and correctness) in the presence of semi-honest adversaries that follow the protocol specification, but try to learn information from the execution of the protocol.
+\textbf{Security Model:} In this study, we aim to protect the privacy of the PCVs and the labels of the samples from parties, the ranking of these samples in the globally sorted list and the resulting AUC.
+We prove the full security of our solution (i.e., privacy and correctness) in the presence of semi-honest adversaries that follow the protocol specification, but try to learn information from the execution of the protocol.
 We consider a scenario where a semi-honest adversary corrupts a single server and an arbitrary number of data owners in the simulation paradigm \citep{Lindell17,Canetti01} where two worlds are defined: the real world where parties run the protocol without any trusted party, and the ideal world where parties make the computation through a trusted party.
-Security is modeled as the view of an adversary called a simulator $\mathcal{S}$ in the ideal world, who cannot be distinguished from the view of an adversary $\mathcal{A}$ in the real world.
+Security is modeled as the view of an adversary called a simulator $\Sim$ in the ideal world, who cannot be distinguished from the view of an adversary $\Adv$ in the real world.
 The universal composability framework \citep{Canetti01} introduces an adversarial entity called environment $\mathcal{Z}$, which gives inputs to all parties and reads outputs from them.
 The environment is used in modeling the security of end-to-end protocols where several secure protocols are used arbitrarily.
-Security here is modeled as \textit{no environment can distinguish if it interacts with the real world and the adversary $\mathcal{A}$ or the ideal world and the simulator $\mathcal{S}$}.
+Security here is modeled as \textit{no environment can distinguish if it interacts with the real world and the adversary $\Adv$ or the ideal world and the simulator $\Sim$}.
 We also provide privacy in the presence of a malicious adversary corrupting any single server, which is formalized by \citet{araki2016high}.
 The privacy is formalized by saying that a malicious party, which arbitrarily deviates from the protocol description, cannot learn anything about the inputs and outputs of the honest parties.